ravelinx22/UniandesScheduler/README.md

-# MERN-boilerplate
+# Uniandes Schedules

-This is a boilerplate project using the following technologies:
+This project is using the following technologies:
 - [React](https://facebook.github.io/react/) and [React Router](https://reacttraining.com/react-router/) for the frontend
 - [Express](http://expressjs.com/) and [Mongoose](http://mongoosejs.com/) for the backend
 - [Sass](http://sass-lang.com/) for styles (using the SCSS syntax)
 - [Webpack](https://webpack.github.io/) for compilation

 ## Requirements